Marek-Chalabis/Stock-buyer-microservices/stock_screener/README.md

-# Fill server
+# Stock screener
-> Microservice responsible for creating fill trades.
+> Microservice responsible for creating stocks.

 ## Table of contents